Sparse Recovery With Integrality Constraints

 \subsection{Uniform Sparse Recovery Conditions}

-The polyhedral ideas discussed in the previous section do not take solution sparsity into account.
-To obtain more succinct results for recovery of \emph{sparse} integral vectors by $\ell_1$-norm minimization, we will now turn to conditions on the nullspace of the sensing matrix.
+To obtain succinct results for recovery of sparse integral vectors by $\ell_1$-norm minimization, we turn to conditions on the nullspace of the sensing matrix.
 The goal is to investigate the following property, similar to Definition~\ref{def:0-good}:

 \begin{definition} Let $\A \in \R^{m \times n}$, $s \in [n]$, and $X \subseteq \R^n$.
 The matrix $\A$ is \emph{$(s,X,1)$-good}, if \emph{every} $s$-sparse vector $\hat{\x} \in X$ is the unique solution of $\Prob{1}{X}$ with $\b = \A \hat{\x}$. \end{definition}